FRBCesab/chessboard/joss-paper/paper.md

 `chessboard` aims to facilitate the creation of connectivity matrices for sampling networks designed as regular grids.
-It can handle directed (asymmetric) and undirected (symmetrical) spatial (or not spatial) networks connection.
+It can handle directed (asymmetric) and undirected (symmetric) spatial (or non-spatial) network connections.
 `chessboard` offers various methods to detect neighbors, all based on the chess game, allowing the creation of complex connectivity scenarios.